Deploy “new normal” plans quicker with real-time social distancing extension by M Moser Associates

 Generate a report to make critical decisions easily

-A report can be generated in a click of a button to show the number of active, inactive, and screened seats, occupancy ratio, and density rates.
+A report can be generated with a click of a button to show the number of active, inactive, and screened seats, occupancy ratio, and density rates.
 This data can be used by workplace strategists to help clients make critical decisions for space management.
 Armed with this information, businesses can get a better understanding of their operating costs, evaluate the cost-effectiveness of re-opening their workplace, and estimate the level of safety within the space.

 Image of a report generated by M Moser’s extension, showing the number of active, inactive, and screened seats, and occupancy ratio and density rates.